microsoft/azure-genai-design-patterns/2_design_patterns/README.md

 ### [Pattern 03 - Multi-Domain Agents](03-multi-domain-agents/README.md)

-This pattern discusses best practices to build Multi-Domain Agents that can understand and execute complex instructions accross a multitude of domain.
+This pattern discusses best practices to build Multi-Domain Agents that can understand and execute complex instructions accross a multitude of domains.
 These agents are able to detect the domain of a request, domain switching and properly orchestrate requests to domain specific agents.
-They leverage a multitude of services accross domains to plan, evaluate, replan and achieve complex goals with potential human collaboration, acting as a bridge between different domains.
+They leverage a multitude of services accross domains to plan, evaluate, replan and achieve complex goals with potential human collaboration.
+They also enable pausing tasks in one domain to switch to another domain and then resume the task in the original domain if needed to complete a complex workflow, or if directed by the user.

 The pattern will cover some key-aspects of this pattern, including:
 - domain scoping & detection, domain switching
-- long-running request memory (memorizing context accross domains to be able to resume task started in domain A when user switches to domain B and then back to domain A)
+- long-running contextual memory (memorizing context accross domains to be able to resume task started in domain A when user switches to domain B and then back to domain A)

 :rocket: [Agentic Analytics Accelerator](../3_accelerators/03-multi-domain-agents/automating_analytics/README.md)